ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}

-The Administrator can send a GET request to the group-collection resource, in order to retrieve the complete list of the existing OSCORE groups at the Group Manager.
+The Administrator can send a GET request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups at the Group Manager.
 This is returned as a list of links to the corresponding group-configuration resources.

+The Group Manager MUST prepare the list L to include in the response as follows.
+For each group-configuration resource R:

+1. The Group Manager considers the group name GROUPNAME of the OSCORE group associated to R.

+2. The Group Manager retrieves the stored Access Token for the requesting Administrator.
+Then, it checks whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the Access Token.

+3. The link to the group-configuration resource R is added to the list L only in case of a positive match.

 Example in Link Format: